ivotron/popper2-paper/paper.md

 This paper makes the following contributions:

 1. The design and architecture of a container-native workflow engine that abstracts multiple resource managers and container engines giving users the ability to focus only on Dockerfiles, i.e. software dependencies and workflow logic, i.e. correct order of execution, and ignore the runtime specific details.
-   This arrangement also provides built-in support for continuous validation and portability of workflows which empowers researchers to develop workflows once and run interchangeably between CI services like Travis, Jenkins, etc. and the local machine without any modifications.
+   This arrangement also provides built-in support for continuous validation and portability of workflows which empowers researchers to develop workflows once and run interchangeably between CI services and the local machine without any modifications.

 2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters, or HPC [@yang2005high] environments.